 Through my work, I weave together scientific data and telescope images to create unique multi-spectral paintings.
 My goal is to provide you with a different lens stretching beyond the limitations of human vision to view familiar astronomical objects in new ways and transport you to exotic, distant worlds beyond our reach.

 Growing up on a farm in the countryside of Indiana, my rural upbringing and nights spent under the stars camping with my dad inspired my love of science.
 But collecting cool rocks in the driveway and running outside during a storm wasn't enough for me.
 I decided to pursue my childhood dream of becoming a scientist, enrolling in college at age 21 as a first-generation student.
 After transferring around and learning how to navigate higher education, I graduated from Purdue University in 2013.

-Co-organizing and participating in the department's annual art show, The Art of Planetary Science, helped me become more confident in my art and rekindle my passion for painting.
+Co-organizing and participating in my graduate department's annual art show, The Art of Planetary Science, helped me connect with scientist-artists for the first time.
+My passion for painting was rekindled.
 I used this drive to learn new mediums including spray paint, oils, watercolors, and digital art.
-A more creative outlet from my day-to-day quantitative work was just what I needed to stay inspired.
+A more creative outlet from my day-to-day quantitative work was just what I needed to feel rejuvenated.

 I stepped into a more public role in 2020 joining social media and forming Steller Arts—a science communication platform created to unite science + art—named after one of my favorite birds that helped me recover from my car accident.
 My hope is to inspire others interested in astronomy to pursue their dreams who, much like me, might not feel like they fit the mold of a scientist.